-- The IP security document was released in August 2008 (after review from vendors, big carriers, etc.). - The resutls of our TCP security project were shared with vendors and operators during 2007-2008 (and publicly released in February 2009). - We didn't receive much feedback from vendors. - For the most part, we got feedback from colleagues (via "would you take a look at this?"), some gubernamental organizations and some open source projects. - By mid-2008 vendors didn't seem to to be concerned about the contents of our document.
+- The IP security document was released in August 2008, after review from vendors. - The resutls of our TCP security project was shared with main vendors and operators during 2006-2008 (and publicly released in February 2009). - We didn't hear much from vendors. - For the most part, we got feedback from colleagues (via "would you take a look at this?"), and some gubernamental organizations. - By mid 2008 vendors didn't seem to to be concerned about the contents of our document.